bezerrarodrigo/moveitrs/README.md

 # moveitrs
 Project developed during the Rocketseat Next Level week event.\
 Pomodoro style counter reminding the user at each interval to practice gymnastics at work.
+With the emphasis on gamification as an incentive.

 ## Screen
 ![Print Screen](/public/screen.png)